dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 `V1` occurs as one of the `<type>`s in the `<interfaces>` of _DV_.
 In this case we say that `V1` is a _superinterface_ of _DV_.

-_DV_ has `Object?` or `Object` as a direct superinterface, according to the subtype relation which was specified earlier.

 A compile-time error occurs if `V1` is a type name or a parameterized type which occurs as a superinterface in an extension type declaration _DV_, and `V1` denotes a non-extension type which is not a supertype of the